Getdeck/Getdeck.github.io/docs/deck/for-devs/cli-reference.md

 # Actions
-The CLI allows to run the following available actions.
+The CLI allows running the following available actions.

 ## `deck get`
 Create (or reuse) a Kubernetes cluster and install the selected deck to it.
 The `Deckfile` parameter